-Define the properties of relations as follows, where R is a binary relation over set S.
+Define the properties of relations as follows, with R a binary relation over set S.

-- R is reflexive if aRa for all $a \in \mathbf{S}$. - R is symmetric if whenever aRb, then bRa, for all $a, b \in \mathbf{S}$. - R is antisymmetric if whenever aRb and bRa, then a = b, for all $a, b \in S$. - R is transitive if whenever aRb and bRc, then aRc, for all $a, b, c \in \mathbf{S}$.
+- R is reflexive if aRa for all $a \in S$. - R is symmetric if whenever aRb, then bRa, for all $a, b \in S$. - R is antisymmetric if whenever aRb and bRa, then a = b, for all $a, b \in S$. - R is transitive if whenever aRb and bRc, then aRc, for all $a, b, c \in \mathbf{S}$.

-As examples, for the natural numbers, < is antisymmetric and transitive; \leq is reflexive, antisymmetric, and transitive, and = is reflexive, antisymmetric, and transitive.
+As examples, for the natural numbers, < is antisymmetric (because there is no case where aRb and bRa) and transitive; \le is reflexive, antisymmetric, and transitive, and = is reflexive, symmetric (and antisymmetric!), and transitive.
 For people, the relation "is a sibling of" is symmetric and transitive.
 If we define a person to be a sibling of himself, then it is reflexive; if we define a person not to be a sibling of himself, then it is not reflexive.

 R is an equivalence relation on set S if it is reflexive, symmetric, and transitive.
 An equivalence relation can be used to partition a set into equivalence classes.
 If two elements a and b are equivalent to each other, we write $a \equiv b$.
 A partition of a set S is a collection of subsets that are disjoint from each other and whose union is S. An equivalence relation on set S partitions the set into subsets whose elements are equivalent.
 See Section 6.2 for a discussion on how to represent equivalence classes on a set.
 One application for disjoint sets appears in Section 11.5.2.

 Example 2.1 For the integers, = is an equivalence relation that partitions each element into a distinct subset.
 In other words, for any integer a, three things are true.

-- 1. a = a,
+1.

+$$a = a$$

+,
-- 2. if a = b then b = a, and

-- 3. if a = b and b = c, then a = c.
+- 2. if a = b then b = a, and - 3. if a = b and b = c, then a = c.

-Of course, for distinct integers a, b, and c there are never cases where a = b, b = a, or b = c.
+Of course, for distinct integers a, b, and c there are never cases where a=b, b=a, or b=c.
 So the claims that = is symmetric and transitive are vacuously true (there are never examples in the relation where these events occur).
 But because the requirements for symmetry and transitivity are not violated, the relation is symmetric and transitive.